jingweimo/academic-kickstart/content/post/Lu-Join-MSU/index.md

 ---
-title: 11/2020, Dr. Lu joined the Mississippi State University as an Assistant Professor 👋 👋
+title: 11/2020, Dr. Lu joined Mississippi State University as an Assistant Professor 👋 👋
 subtitle:

 # Summary for listings and search engines